surge-synthesizer/surge/doc/Developer Guide.md

 Now start Surge with `carla-single`:

+*TODO: This example is outdated.*
+*If you can make it work using VST3 and a current Carla version, please update the following line:*

 ```
 ~/Carla_2.0-RC3-linux64/carla/carla-bridge-native vst2 ./target/vst2/Release/Surge.so  '(none)' '0'
 ```

-and then in a fourth keyboard, start `jack-keyboard`.
+and then in a fourth terminal, start `jack-keyboard`.
 The Connect To option should have Surge as an endpoint.
 Pick it and you can play the GUI keyboard and hear and watch the `stdout` go by.

+With Surge XT you can now also run the standalone version from a terminal and use the built-in virtual keyboard to get a similar experience.

 To run `valgrind`:

 ```
-./build-linux.sh build --project=headless
+cmake --build build --config Debug --target surge-headless -j4
 valgrind --leak-check=yes build/surge-headless
 ```